sophiagosselin/invader_sim/README.md

 	-sn -> number of simulations to create
-	-ws -> window size for MC chain (how many tips away can an intein jump) -evo -> string to call paml-evolver (likely paml-evolver, or evolver)
+	-ws -> window size for MC chain (how many tips away can an intein jump) -evo -> string to call paml-evolver (likely paml-evolver, or evolver) -sub -> (OPTIONAL) Number of intein sequences to invade with out of the set of simulated sequences.
+  		Useful if you want to simulate X inteins but only invade with Y of them.

 Note that the is.param must be formated as: extein phylogeny simulation parameters